bayfrontmedia/bones/_docs/models.md

 Services available within a model:

 - Container as `$this->container`
+- Filesystem as `$this->filesystem`
 - Database as `$this->db` (if existing in container)

 Models should be instantiated via the `get_model()` helper.
 This allows them to be managed by the container, which also handles dependency injection.

+The `app.model` event is executed whenever a model is constructed.

 ## Creating a new model